open-ephys/bonsai-onix1-docs/articles/hardware/hs64/stimulator-data.md

 `Headstage64OpticalStimulatorData`'s `DeviceName` property is set to "Headstage64/Headstage64OpticalStimulator".
 This links the `Headstage64OpticalStimulatorData` operator to the corresponding configuration operator.
-Frames from this operators are saved to a file named "ostim_.csv" using a `CsvWriter`.
+Frames from this operators are saved to a file named `ostim_<filecount>.csv` using a `CsvWriter`.